-Rahul Gandhi trailing in hi-octane Amethi battle
+Rahul Gandhi catches up in Amethi, leads by 5,000 votes against Irani

-Lucknow, May 23: In a hi-octane battle in Amethi, Congress president Rahul Gandhi is trailing by 2,000 votes against BJP Smriti Irani.
+Lucknow, May 23: In a hi-octane battle in Amethi, Congress president Rahul Gandhi, who was trailing earlier, is now leading by 5,000 votes, as per latest updates.
+In the first two-hours of counting, BJP candidate and Union Minister Smriti Irani was leading, but by 12.30 pm, Rahul overtook her.

-Irani had given a tough fight to Rahul in 2014 elections but lost by 1.07 votes.
+Irani had given a tough fight to Rahul in 2014 elections but lost by 1.07 lakh votes.
 Amethi is a Congress bastion from where Rahul has been winning since 2004.

 Rahul's sister Priyanka Gandhi had actively campaigned for the Congress president in Amethi.